-Pennsylvania has a strong foundation in the advanced energy sector with approximately 57,000 full-time jobs in more than 4,000 clean energy businesses.
-Extensive research and more than forty interviews with local stakeholders and experts in Pennsylvania have resulted in identifying two economic clusters showing particular promise: smart buildings and solar.
+Pennsylvania has a strong foundation in the advanced energy sector, with approximately 57,000 full-time jobs in more than 4,000 clean energy businesses.
+Through extensive research and more than 40 interviews with stakeholders and experts in Pennsylvania, the American Jobs Project has identified two economic clusters that show particular promise: smart buildings and solar energy.

-Tremendous growth opportunities exist in Pennsylvania’s advanced energy economy, including the expansion of the smart building and solar sectors.
+Tremendous growth opportunities exist for Pennsylvania’s smart buildings and solar sectors.
 To take full advantage of these opportunities, Pennsylvania policymakers can adopt strategic policies to help the commonwealth’s businesses grow, innovate, and outcompete regional, national, and global competitors.
-Indeed, with the right policies, Pennsylvania’s smart building and solar industries can support as many as 11,600 jobs per year through 2030.
+Indeed, with the right policies, Pennsylvania’s smart buildings and solar industries can support as many as 11,600 jobs per year through 2030.

 This project serves as a research-based roadmap for state and local leaders who seek to develop smart policies that leverage Pennsylvania’s resources to create skilled, good-paying jobs.